AlisherJard/DA_certification/README.md

 Approaching data problems, data wrangling, and summarizing datasets.

     3. Data Management
-Cleaning and processing data from various sources, primarily using SQL.
+Cleaning and processing data from various sources, primarily using SQL and Python.

     3. Visualization and Reporting
 Creating dashboards, visualizations, and presenting findings to both technical and non-technical audiences.